abdollahegazy/comp_dock/README.md

 ### TODO:

-- sim stuff

-- manually inspect some outlier structures for validity

 - find mean RMSD for a given protein across all ligands. involves making graph across all proteins (prob histogram) where protein SaSa is X axis and average RMSD across all ligands on the Y axis. point is to see if larger proteins have more rmsd (because more SaSa = more space for ligands to choose from = more variability)

-- remaining: how representitive are these in the wild. not feasible to compare to crystal structures. take our samples and run in MD to see how they act in natural setting.